 Santa Carles de la Rapita is a shallow lagoon with several anchoring options.

-Holding is excellent in thick mud, we held in gusts up to 45kts.
-First we anchored off the east/west running wall for shelter from north winds in position 40 36.855’N 0 36.506’E 4m.
+The holding is excellent in thick mud and we held firm despite gusts up to 45kts.
+Initially, we anchored off the east/west running wall for shelter from north winds in position 40 36.855’N 0 36.506’E 4m.
 Occasional swell from passing fishing and trip boats.

 All usual amenities available ashore.